 Current Expected Credit Losses (“CECL”)

-As of June 30 and March 31, 2020 (Successor), the allowance for doubtful accounts for non-affiliates was $0.4 million and $0.4 million, respectively, and primarily related to a customer in the U.S. Gulf of Mexico.
-There were no allowances for doubtful accounts related to accounts receivable due from affiliates as of June 30 and March 31, 2020 (Successor).
+As of September 30 and March 31, 2020 (Successor), the allowance for doubtful accounts related to accounts receivables was $1.3 million and $0.4 million, respectively, and primarily related to a customer in the U.S. Gulf of Mexico.

 Guarantors of Securities

 In March 2020, the SEC amended Rule 3-10 and 3-16 of Regulation S-X, CFR 210.1-01 through 210.3-16, regarding financial disclosure requirements for debt securities issued in registered offerings involving subsidiaries of the registrant as either issuers or guarantors.
 This amended rule narrows the circumstances that require separate financial statements or summarized financial disclosures of issuers and subsidiary guarantors and simplifies the summarized disclosures required in lieu of those statements.
 Under the new rule, comparative period information is no longer required.
 As a result of this amended rule, the Company has included narrative disclosures in lieu of separate financial statements.
 The Company has early adopted this new rule and has elected to provide the simplified disclosure related to its 7.750% Senior Notes due 2022 within the MD&A.